Neotys-Labs/Tricentis-Tosca/README.md

 ## ChangeLog

+* Version 2.6.1 (July 6, 2022):
+    * Fixed Web Transfer when Tosca and NeoLoad are not on the same machine.

 * Version 2.6.0 (December 16, 2021):
    * Support SAP Gui and Web at once test case
    * Improve created transaction in NeoLoad when there are no folders in Tosca.